 Isaac Miller started cooking as a teenager by reimagining produce from farmers’ markets into creative dishes for his family.

 Before signing on at Maven as Executive Chef and Partner, Isaac developed his skills over 16 years working at some of the area’s most respected restaurants including Sons & Daughters, 231 Elsworth, and David Kinch’s two Michelin-starred Manresa.
 At Maven, he’s constructed a menu around fresh, local ingredients that lend themselves to dishes he describes as ‘thoughtful,’ ‘playful,’ and ‘fulfilling,’ and was awarded 3-stars from Michael Bauer of the SF Chronicle.

-When he’s not in the kitchen, Miller unwinds by hiking with his wife and listening to music.
-The longtime hip-hop fan – who also happens to be a skilled break-dancer – is a former intern for “The Drum,” which was the world’s longest-running hip-hop radio show.
+When he’s not in the kitchen, Isaac unwinds by hiking with his wife and chilling to great music.
+The longtime hip-hop fan – who also happens to be a skilled break-dancer – is a former intern for ‘The Drum’, which is the world’s longest-running hip-hop radio show.